Volumental/django-leek/README.md

 In a similar way, delete the failed tasks.
 You can run a cron script, or other script, to purge the tasks.

-## Failed Tasks

-### Retry failed tasks with a script

-When the Worker fails to run the task `MAX_RETRIES` times, it saves the **task_id** and the exception message to the `FailedTasks` model.

-To re-try failed tasks, after they are saved to the database, you can run this script, from shell:

-	$ python tasks_queue/run_failed_tasks.py

-*Note: The path is provided in the script with `mysite`.
-Edit this entry with the full path to the tasks_queue in your project, similar to the path provided in the project's manage.py*

 ## Authors